RaphaelArkadyMeyerNYU/Ram900Hosting/index.md

 # News

+- \newicon I'm at SIAM MDS giving a talk on recent and upcoming results on Kronecker Matrix-Vector Complexity.
+Come say hi!
+Thanks to [Ethan](https://www.ethanepperly.com/) and [Rob](https://sites.google.com/ucsd.edu/rwebber/) for organizing the minisymposium!

+- \newicon Paper accepted at SIMAX: [_Algorithm-Agnostic Low-Rank Approximation of Operator Monotone Matrix Functions_](https://arxiv.org/abs/2311.14023).
+My first paper in a math journal!

+$\phantom{.}$

+\begin{dropdown}{_Old News_}

+May 2024

-- \newicon **I'll be joining Caltech as a postdoc in [Joel Tropp](https://tropp.caltech.edu/)'s group this fall!**
+- I'll be joining Caltech as a postdoc in [Joel Tropp](https://tropp.caltech.edu/)'s group this fall!

 - I've been awarded the Pearl Brownstein Doctoral Research Award (i.e. best dissertation award) for my research!
 Big thanks to the Tandon CSE department for awarding this to me, and congrats to the other awardees, [Aecios](https://aeciosantos.com/) and [Mengwei](https://www.mengweiren.com/)!

 - I gave a talk at the Center for Communications Research on [Trace Estimation](https://arxiv.org/abs/2010.09649) and [Kronecker-Trace Estimation](https://arxiv.org/abs/2309.04952).

-$\phantom{.}$

-\begin{dropdown}{_Old News_}

 April 2024